From Sensory Memory to Multilingual Pedagogy

 What would later take shape as CLIL-based curriculum design was, at its core, rooted in artistic research.
 It began during my Master’s studies in France, where I explored how identity takes form in art.

-My thesis L’intime à l’œuvre examined practices that intertwine autobiography, memory, and sensory experience — from Eva Hesse, Christian Boltanski to Pina Bausch and Maya Deren.
+My thesis L’intime à l’œuvre (Sorbonne, Paris, 2010) examined practices that intertwine autobiography, memory, and sensory experience — from Eva Hesse, Christian Boltanski to Pina Bausch and Maya Deren.
 The final chapter traced my own process: an installation built around scent, tactility, and visual storytelling as a memory-based practice of resistance and reconstruction.

 Years later, during my teacher training in Berlin, this conceptual nucleus became the foundation of my bilingual teaching.
 My Modulprüfung thesis asked: Inwiefern kann, in einem bilingualen Kunstunterricht, das Arbeiten in der Fremdsprache die Funktion der Bildenden Kunst kulturelle Vielfalt zu vermitteln?